Minnesota officer shouted 'Taser!' but fired a gun instead, fatally shooting a man at a traffic stop, police say

-A 20-year-old man was fatally shot during a traffic stop after a Minnesota police officer shouted "Taser!" but fired a handgun instead of the non-lethal stun gun, Brooklyn Center Police Chief Tim Gannon said.
+A 20-year-old man was fatally shot during a traffic stop after a Minnesota police officer shouted "Taser!" but fired a handgun instead, Brooklyn Center Police Chief Tim Gannon said.

-Hundreds of people protested Sunday night after a Black man in Minnesota was shot by a police officer and died following a traffic stop.
+Daunte Wright was driving with his girlfriend Sunday afternoon when he was pulled over in the Minneapolis suburb.

+Earlier, police said they tried to take the driver into custody after learning during a traffic stop that he had outstanding warrants.
+The man got back into his vehicle, and an officer shot him, police said.
+They said the man drove several blocks before striking another vehicle.

+Gannon offered his "deepest sympathies" to Wright's family and vowed continued transparency.

+"There's nothing I can say to lessen the pain that Mr. Wright's family, friends, for the that feeling of loss that they must have," the chief said.
+"That pain is shared by the community and also all those involved in the incident."

-The shooting happened Sunday in the Minneapolis suburb of Brooklyn Park, about 10 miles from where former Minneapolis police officer Derek Chauvin is on trial for the killing of another Black man, George Floyd.
+The shooting happened in Brooklyn Park, about 10 miles from where former Minneapolis police officer Derek Chauvin is on trial for the killing of another Black man, George Floyd.

-Minnesota Gov. Tim Walz identified the man killed in Sunday's incident as Daunte Wright.

 "Gwen and I are praying for Daunte Wright's family as our state mourns another life of a Black man taken by law enforcement," Walz tweeted.